ibm-cloud-docs/vpc/snapshots_vpc_create.md

 2. From the list of volumes, locate a boot or data volume that is attached to an instance.
 3. Click the overflow menu (...) and select **Create snapshot**.
 4. On the snapshots list page, messages are displayed while snapshot is being created.
 When it's ready, the snapshot is displayed first in the list of snapshots.
 You can then [view details of your snapshot](/docs/vpc?topic=vpc-snapshots-vpc-view#snapshots-vpc-view-snapshot-ui).
+5. If you want to enable fast restore clones for the snapshot, scroll to the **Fast restore** card and click **Edit**.
+In the side panel, select the zones where you want to enable fast restore clones.
+Click **Save**.

 ### Create a snapshot from an attached {{site.data.keyword.block_storage_is_short}} volume
 {: #snapshots-vpc-create-from-vol-details}